Liberal or moderate? Depends which Tim Walz you’re talking about.

 Why We Wrote This

-As Tim Walz speaks at the DNC tonight, both campaigns are trying to define him.
+As Tim Walz speaks at the Democratic National Convention tonight, both campaigns are trying to define him.
 Mr. Walz himself makes it interesting.
 His career arc spans from representing rural conservatives to signing bills that move Minnesota leftward.

 One thing allies and critics agree on: Mr. Walz changed between his time as a congressman and his current role as governor, from a centrist politician to a markedly more progressive one.